sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Search_and_Query_APIs.md

 $all

-The $all operator is similar to $in, but instead of matching any value in the specified array all values in the array must be matched.
+The $all operator is similar to $in, but instead of matching any value in the specified array, all values in the array must be matched.

 $elemMatch